 Other articles claimed Owens had, “called for a quarterback change.”

 Do you see Owens say that it was time for a quarterback change in that statement?

 This was Owens answering an inflammatory question with a politically correct response.
 And it didn’t matter because the media was targeting him as that villainous player who celebrated touchdowns in a controversial fashion and was unapologetic about it.

 This is a recurring theme: Owens says one thing, the media says he said something else.
 If they don’t claim he said it, they claim he implied it.
 But implication is subjective.
 And Owens can not help what he thinks; he can only help what he says.
 The vast majority of quotes from Owens’s career that were deemed controversial were attempts at articulating answers to questions in a politically correct manner.
-While quotes from Owens after he’d departed from the 49ers reveal that he did, in fact, want Rattay to replace Garcia as the starting quarterback, his statement after the Vikings game, while he and Garcia were still teammates, was clearly made with an effort to address the question in a politically correct manner.
+While quotes from Owens after he’d departed from the 49ers reveal that he did, in fact, want Rattay to replace Garcia as the starting quarterback, his statement after the Vikings game, while he and Garcia were still teammates, was clearly made with an effort to address the question with a politically correct response.
 He avoided saying that he thought it was time for a quarterback change and avoided criticizing Garcia’s play.
 Why?
 Because he was trying to be a good teammate.
+He was refusing to speculate on who should be the starting quarterback because all of the quarterbacks were his teammates.
 But in praising Rattay, the media was able to correctly infer Owens’s private thoughts on the matter, and that was enough for them to manipulate his comments.

 Owens’s post-game failures, by-and-large, have been the result of inadequate execution to meet the virtually impossible demands of a media determined to use him to stir up controversy.